An Accelerated, Safe, and Natural Way to Heal

 - Reduces the risk of allergy and side effects

 - Produces excellent bone and tissue quality

 At Oral Surgery Michiana, we take pride in using the best technology and techniques available to optimize your treatment plans.
 We customize your care by using PRF grafting for a variety of procedures.
-For more information about how PRF might benefit you, call our office today at Oral Surgery Michiana Phone Number 574-272-8823!
+For more information about how PRF might benefit you, contact our office today or request a request consultation!